Black-Box Testing of Deep Neural Networks Through Test Case Diversity: Related Work

-What differentiates our work from Enki is that the latter provides a search-based approach to diversify image transformation types, with the goal of minimizing the model accuracy, that are then used to guide the generation of synthetic inputs to test and retrain DNNs.
-In contrast, our approach investigates ways to measure diversity in natural test input sets and compare the best diversity metric with state-of-the-art coverage criteria to guide DNN testing into maximizing fault detection.
-Such diversity metric can then be used for multiple purposes such as test suite assessment and guidance for selection, minimization, and generation.
-Our focus on faults, as opposed to accuracy, aims at finding test inputs whose mispredictions result from distinct root causes.
-For practical reasons, as already discussed and as opposed to Enki, we intentionally devise an approach that is black-box and does not rely on internal information about the model or its training set.
+What differentiates our work from Enki is that Enki provides a search-based approach to diversify image transformation types.
+Its goal is to minimize the model accuracy and then use it to guide the generation of synthetic inputs to test and retrain DNNs.
+In contrast, our approach investigated ways to measure diversity in natural test input sets and compared the best diversity metric with state-of-the-art coverage criteria to guide DNN testing to maximize fault detection.
+Such diversity metrics can then be used for multiple purposes such as test suite assessment and guidance for selection, minimization and generation.
+Our focus on faults, as opposed to accuracy, aimed to find test inputs whose mispredictions resulted from distinct root causes.
+For practical reasons, as already discussed and as opposed to Enki, we intentionally devised an approach that is black-box and did not rely on internal information about the model or its training set.

 \textbf{Diversity in Software Testing.} Input and output diversity has been investigated to support different aspects related to traditional software testing.
 Since executing similar test cases tends to exercise similar parts of the source code, this is likely to lead to revealing the same faults in the system under test.
 Therefore, relying on diverse test cases should increase the exploration of the fault space and thus increase fault detection rates~\cite{cartaxo2011use,hemmati2015prioritizing,de2018improving}.